Shinduk Kang: Open Air

 Shinduk Kang (b.1952, Seoul, South Korea) explores the expressive qualities of abstract shapes and figures across a broad practice that encompasses works on paper, prints, sculptures, video, and fabric installations.
-Kang typically works in series with continuity throughout her works, which reflect a festive and celebratory mood that mbodies her universal desire to emphasize affirmative living.
+Kang typically works in series with continuity throughout her works, which reflect a festive and celebratory mood that embodies her universal desire to emphasize affirmative living.
 She aids viewers to gain a new perspective by personalizing their experience.

 As evidenced in her lenticular works, offers a change in visual perspective which generates a shift in groups of colors, producing a kaleidoscopic effect.
 Kang continues to push traditional still-life painting into the domain of abstraction and design.